-Opportunity or problem: Tell investors about the potential to make money.
+Explain the potential to make money.

-- " What is the opportunity/problem that you are addressing? - " Don't give unrealistic total available market projections. - " Define the market you are going after-incidences, procedures, dollars spent and the REASONABLE percentage you can obtain. - " If possible, show actual results and let the investors extrapolate for you.
+- " What is the opportunity/problem that you are addressing? - " Do not give unrealistic total available market projections. - " Define the market you are going after-incidences, procedures, dollars spent and the REASONABLE percentage you can obtain. - " If possible, show actual results and let the investors extrapolate for you.